grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 [//]: # (I do not think a torpedo has a pressurized hull, so it would not implode, it would just fail.)

 "Most of the torpedoes on these Authority subs are older ones because they manufactured fuckin' huge numbers of them.
 They generally can't swim below 200 meters or so.
 The one homing on us probably just stopped functioning when critical components failed under the pressure."
 Percy paused, thinking to herself.
-"It's entirely possible that they are now loading a more modern torpedo into their tubes that can reach us at this depth, and all we've done is delayed the fuckin' inevitable."
+"It's entirely possible that they are now loading a more modern torpedo into their tubes that can reach us at this depth, and all we've done is delayed the inevitable."

-Percy tilted her head slightly and said loudly, "what are they doing Hemi now?"
+Percy tilted her head slightly and said loudly, "what are they doing now Hemi?"

 Hemi and Cassandra had their headsets back on and were listening.
 "Sounds like they stopped moving Percy.
-They may have decided to wait us out," said Hemi.
+They may have decided to wait us out."

+[//]: # (---- REVIEWED TO HERE ----)

 [//]: # (### Hiding deep)